FloChiff/phd/notes/bibliography.md

 ----------

 ##### Verónica Romero, Nicolás Serrano, Alejandro H. Toselli, Joan Andreu Sánchez, and Enrique Vidal.
 2011.
 "Handwritten Text Recognition for Historical Documents".
 In *Proceedings of the Workshop on Language Technologies for Digital Humanities and Cultural Heritage*, pages 90–96, Hissar, Bulgaria.
 Association for Computational Linguistics.
+In this paper, the authors present the experiments they have done with HTR on historical documents.
+After an history of HTR and its difference with OCR, the authors describe in details the operation of HTR, step by step, with schemas.
+Then, before exposing their results, they present the corpora they used, with information about pages, lines and quality of images.
+Finally, they conclude on what works and what doesn't and what needs to be improve in the future.

 ----------

 ##### Joan Andreu Sánchez, Vicent Bosch, Verónica Romero, Katrien Depuydt, and Jesse de Does.
 2014.
 "Handwritten text recognition for historical documents in the transcriptorium project".
 In *Proceedings of the First International Conference on Digital Access to Textual Cultural Heritage* (*DATeCH '14*).
 Association for Computing Machinery, New York, NY, USA, 111–117.
 DOI:[https://doi.org/10.1145/2595188.2595193](https://doi.org/10.1145/2595188.2595193)
+In this paper, the authors are presenting their project which aims at performing HTR on historical documents.
+After a brief history of their project and HTR, as well as a presentation of HTR technology, they expose the collections that they selected to do those experiments.
+As their collection are in different languages, they describe the issues and specificities they encountered while experimenting.
+Then, they present the content of their experiments, as well as the results, illustrating it with diagrams, statistics and images.
+Finally, they discuss what went wrong and what can be improve and they conclude on a positive note, considering the technology that they used as the right one, even though they still think that it might need improvements.

 ----------